tytydraco/yessleep/out/I_helped_carry_out_human_experimentation_with_a_biological_weapons_agent_There_were_rules_to_survive.md

 “What the fuck do I do now?”
 I thought to myself, too petrified to speak.
 Did I close my eyes, since the lights were flashing, or did I shoot anyone that came towards the containment room?
 How was I supposed to shoot with my eyes closed?

 I stepped in front of the crowd, closing my eyes and began rapidly shooting towards the front door with the AR-15 I held in my arms.
 I had no idea whether I was hitting anything, but I heard a few bullets connect with meaty thuds.
 The roaring of the gunshots made my ears ring, and I heard countless screams from all around me.
 I tried to block it all out and find some center of peace inside during the mayhem.
-I slowly counted to 100 as I kept firing, and to my surprise, when I reached 100, I was still alive.
+I slowly counted to 100 as I kept firing, and to my surprise, when I reached 100 and opened my eyes, I was still alive.

 I couldn’t say the same for most of the staff in the auxiliary containment room.
 Many of them had been ripped to shreds, pieces of skin and muscle littering the walls and tables, gore completely covering the screens of the security camera feeds.
 Looking around, I saw only Dr. Kreutzmann, Dr. Viserio and myself still standing.
 The dozens of other staff members, doctors and scientists all died while I had my eyes closed.